StopmotionSimonYT/StopmotionSimonYT/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an automating system and contributing to this open source project: [Reddit video maker bot](https://github.com/elebumm/RedditVideoMakerBot)

+- 📑 My new big project is [GoodMorninTech](https://github.com/GoodMorninTech/GoodMorningTech).
+I'm excited to see what this project becomes in the future and I'm happy to work with other people on this project.

 - 🌱 I’m currently learning Python

 - ⚡ This is my first open source project:  [QuoteTab](https://github.com/OpenSourceSimon/QuoteTab)